PhilippLgh/JSDataViews/README.md

 Warning
 -------

 The code is very experimental and in an early development stage.
+It is not intended to be used in production code.
 Without polyfills, the code will only run in newer FF versions.